 - Weight Loss Spreads In Your Bullet Journal Increase Mindfulness

-Having a plan for what to eat for breakfast, lunch, and dinner throughout the week increases your likelihood of success.
+Having a bullet journal meal plan tracker helps you plan what to eat for breakfast, lunch, and dinner throughout the week and increases your likelihood of weight loss success.
 When you have a plan you are less likely to stand in front of the refrigerator wondering what to make.
 Or worse, finding there is nothing you feel like making which leads you to reach for the phone to dial up a pizza!

 There are several ways you can meal plan in your bullet journal.
 I’m using a simple weekly spread to plan my meals.
 You can see whiteout was my friend this week (see my post on avoiding fear of messing up in your journal).
 I’m starting a new way of eating and am learning as I go.

-Tracking your food is one of the most effective things you can do when trying to lose weight.
+Tracking your food is one of the most effective things you can do for weight loss.
 When you monitor your behavior, you’re much more likely to create better habits.

 Another way tracking can be effective is when you are doing an eating plan such as the ketogenic diet.
 In the ketogenic diet, you pay attention to your intake of fat, carbs, and protein.
 Your bullet journal spread can help you track these things.

 People are chronically dehydrated and drinking water is part of a healthy lifestyle.
 Drinking more water helps you in a lot of ways.
 One way drinking a bunch of water can help is to keep you full longer.
 If you are supposed to drink half your body weight in ounces of water, it helps to track your hydration in your bullet journal.